 As a result, people are motivated to relieve this discomfort in some way.
 Festinger referred to this need to reduce dissonance as the principle of cognitive consistency.

-The process of making a choice between two similar things can contribute to feelings of dissonance.
-After you make a choice, you might continue to wonder if the option you didn’t choose might have been better.
+Choosing between two similar things can contribute to feelings of dissonance.
+After you make a choice, you might wonder if the option you didn’t choose might have been better.
 This conflict between your attitude (liking the item you didn’t choose) and your actions (choosing the item that you did pick) results in feelings of cognitive dissonance.

 You can also experience dissonance if you are pressured to engage in an action that goes against something you believe in.
-For example, you might modify your behavior in order to fit in socially or to meet expectations at school or at work.
+For example, you might modify your behavior to fit in socially or to meet expectations at school or work.

 Discovering new information that conflicts with something that you already believe can create feelings of discomfort.
-For example, people who believe in doomsday prophecies may be left feeling confused and upset when the predictions don’t come to fruition.
+For example, people who believe in doomsday prophecies may feel confused and upset when the predictions don’t come to fruition.

 When you work hard for something, you want to believe that all of that effort is worth it.
 But when the results don’t end up measuring up to your expectations, you are likely to experience feelings of cognitive dissonance.

 To deal with this, you might convince yourself that the outcome or results were better than they really were.
-This allows you to justify the efforts that were required to reach the goal.
+This allows you to justify the required efforts to reach the goal.

-In order to cope with this discomfort, you may look for things that justify the choice you made.
+To cope with this discomfort, you may look for things that justify your choice.
 Or you might focus on the negative features of the item that you didn’t choose to convince yourself that your decision was the right one.

 In fact, Festinger suggested that in some cases, people cope with inconsistency by disregarding it entirely and simply blindly believing whatever they want.

 Factors that can play a role in how people experience cognitive dissonance include: